gitlabhq/gitlabhq/doc/install/kubernetes/gitlab_chart.md

 # GitLab Helm Chart

-This is the official and recommended way to install GitLab on a cloud native environment.
+This is the official way to install GitLab on a cloud native environment.
 For more information on other available GitLab Helm Charts, see the [charts overview](index.md#chart-overview).

+TIP: **If in doubt, choose Omnibus:**
+For nearly all GitLab installations we recommend using an Omnibus package. **GitLab can support up to 40,000 users on a single box Omnibus installation** with enough CPU and RAM.
+(See [requirements documentation](requirements.md)).
+Before starting to install GitLab in Kubernetes, please read [Choose the best installation method for your needs](install/README.md)

 ## Introduction